clangd/clangd.github.io/installation.md

 ## Installing clangd

-You'll want a **recent** version of clangd: 7.0 was the first really usable release, and 8.0 is much better.
+You'll want a **recent** version of clangd: the current one is 10.0.
+7.0 was the first really usable release, and 8.0 is much better.

 After installing, `clangd --version` should print `clangd version 7.0.0` or later.